Did you know?

 - Offer open office hours specifically for talking to new researchers or host short research-focused presentations and discussions.

-- Share research opportunities with students
+- Share research opportunities with students.

 - Introduce research topics and best practices in academic settings.